geosolutions-it/mapstore-migrator/README.md

 MapStore-Migrator is an application that manages MapStore's configuration migration between different versions.

-This application is Maven bases and runs in Windows and Unix systems using the mojo's appassembler-maven-plugin.
+This application is Maven based and runs in Windows and Unix systems using the mojo's appassembler-maven-plugin.

 In order to build and run MapStore-Migrator follow the steps below: